oww-file/ST-GRU/README.md

 `cycleprediction` is the implementation of the MSE evalution based on cyclical pattern.
 ### Datasets
-750 frame stereo images are provided in `measuresPhantom.mat` and `measuresInvivo.mat`.
+750 frame stereo images are provided in `measuresPhantom` and `measuresInvivo`.

 Frame 1 to 600 from both in vivo and phantom dataset are used for training and frame 601 to 750 for testing.